Is Buying A House With A Friend A Good Idea?

 Can You Buy A House With A Friend?

 Whether it’s an investment property or a primary residence, yes, you can buy a house with a friend.
-There are many ways to share ownership of a home – if you wanted to, you could even purchase a home with an entire group of friends.
-As long as you and your friend(s) can agree on a way to share ownership of the home and can both qualify for and afford the mortgage, you can typically buy a house together.
+There are many ways to share ownership of a home.
+If you want to, you can even purchase a home with a group of friends.
+As long as you and your friend(s) can agree on a way to share ownership of the home, qualify for a mortgage, and can afford the payments, you can typically buy a house together.

 See What You Qualify For